RobRoy/Google_Weather/README.md

 --------------------------------------------------------------

 1. caching of a queried results
 2. add the (official) Yahoo!
-Weather API as a fallback/2nd option (hence renaming the project)
+Weather API as a fallback/2nd option (possibly renaming the project)